lukasz-brzostek/corner-popup/README.md

 # Corner Popup v1.13

-Fully customizable pop-up box created to display all kinds of messages in corner of the browser window.
+Fully customizable pop-up box created to display all types of messages in corner of the browser window.

 ## More about Corner Popup

 What is Corner Popup?
-It's a simple pop-up component which could be used in almost all modern websites.
-It is simply displaying small pop-up box in corner of the browser.
-Corner Popup is fully configurable and you can change a lot of parameters - position, window color, content inside etc. Corner Popup is easy to use and you don't need programming skills.
-As component Corner Popup needs only jquery to work.
-It is fully responsive without usage of any framework.
+It's a simple pop-up component that can be used on almost all modern websites.
+It simply displays small pop-up box in corner of the browser.
+Corner Popup is fully configurable and you can change many parameters - position, window color, content inside etc. Corner Popup is easy to use and you don't need programming skills.
+As a component Corner Popup needs only jquery to work.
+It is fully responsive without using any framework.

 ## How to use

-Usage of Corner Popup is very simple.
-As first step add jquery and Corner Popup files to your project (remember to add appropriate files to folders):
+Using Corner Popup is very simple.
+As the first step, add jquery and Corner Popup files for the project (remember to add appropriate files to folders):

 ```
 <link rel="stylesheet" href="css/corner-popup.min.css">